AdvMedSim/Advanced-Medical-Simulator/README.md

 # Advanced-Medical-Simulator
-An advanced medical simulator created in the Unity Engine.
+The source code of an advanced medical simulator created in the Unity Engine.